 Cybersecurity threats are on the rise, challenging organizations of all sizes—whether public or private.
 Boards of directors, managers, investors, customers and other stakeholders are pressuring organizations to demonstrate that they are managing cybersecurity threats, and that they have put into place effective cybersecurity risk management programs to prevent, detect and respond to security breaches.

-CPAs can use the SOC for Cybersecurity criteria and guidance to provide advisory engagements to help their clients strengthen their cybersecurity risk management programs.
+CPAs can use the two sets of criteria that support the framework to provide advisory engagements to help their clients strengthen their cybersecurity risk management programs.
 Or, as an organization reaches a state of readiness, an independent CPA can offer a cybersecurity risk management examination engagement and provide an opinion on the entity’s description of its efforts, and the effectiveness of its controls.

 - Management’s description of the entity’s cybersecurity risk management program.
 The first component is a management-prepared narrative description of the entity’s cybersecurity risk management program (description).
 This description is designed to provide information about how the entity identifies its information assets, the ways in which the entity manages the cybersecurity risks that threaten it, and the key security policies and processes implemented and operated to protect the entity’s information assets against those risks.
 The description provides the context needed for users to understand the conclusions, expressed by management in its assertion and by the practitioner in his or her report.
 Management uses the description criteria to prepare and evaluate an entity’s cybersecurity risk management program.